lgueye/lgueye.github.io/_drafts/2019-10-20-platform-developer-episode-0.md

 - flexibility: the client must be flexible enough.
 For instance some consumers might be interested in a dry-run and should be able to configure it easily

 The last bit of the integration is a realistic runnable example which can take the form of a test.
 I'm not going to remind you the numerous benefits of automated tests.
-They usually take time to setup but benefits vastly outweighs the investment in the long run
+They usually take time to setup but benefits vastly outweighs the investment in the long run.

 Tests